DCD-Ecosystem/dcd_cdt/docs/09_tutorials/03_create-an-abi-file.md

 ## Structs

 We now need to describe the structs of the token contract.
-By looking at eosio.token.hpp, we can quickly determine which structs are utilized by public actions.
+By looking at dcd.token.hpp, we can quickly determine which structs are utilized by public actions.
 This is particularly important for when we describe our actions in the the ABI file in the next step.

 A struct's object definition in JSON looks like the following: